iqb-berlin/testcenter/docs/UPGRADE.md

 # Changelog & Upgrade Information

+## 10.0.0
+This update does not contain new functionality.
+It's about the init/install script, which can do database-migration from older to newer versions by itself now.
+The version 10 indicates the beginning of an era with versioned database-schemas.
+There is no manual patching necessary anymore after an update.
+So changes in the DB does not force a new major-version anymore.

 ## 9.2.0
 ### XSD
 * Additional elements and attributes needed by teststudio-lite where added.
-They have no affect for the testcenter at the moment.
+They have no effect for the testcenter at the moment.

 ## 9.1.0